Tunstall, East Riding of Yorkshire: Governance

 Tunstall forms part of the civil parish of Roos and is represented locally by Roos Parish Council while at county level is in the South East Holderness ward of the East Riding of Yorkshire Council.
-At a parliamentary level it is part of the Beverley and Holderness constituency which is currently represented (as of 2023) by Graham Stuart of the Conservative Party.
-Before Britain's exit from the EU Tunstall was in the Yorkshire and the Humber constituency.
+At a parliamentary level it is part of the Beverley and Holderness constituency which is currently represented (as of 2024) by Graham Stuart of the Conservative Party.